JulianNymark/yatube/README.md

 make
 ```

-this should create & run a docker image (see it running with `docker ps`)
+this should create & run a docker image (see it running with `docker ps`).

+You should now be able to visit the website at `localhost`.

+**note:** I ask docker to assign the yatube container to port 80 here, so if you have something *else* running at port 80 from before, make sure to stop these other applications so that you can have yatube on port 80 instead :), or you can edit the Makefile to assign yatube to a different port on the host machine... :( )

 ## dependencies